 Physical Education and Health Education are combined to make up the Wellness Education Curriculum.
-Each course offers students a combination of lifetime activities and health-related topics designed to broaden the student's overall well-being - including, but not limited to - the creation of a supportive learning community and the development of self-awareness and self-management.
+Each course offers students a combination of lifetime activities and health-related topics designed to broaden the student's overall well-being - including, but not limited to - the creation of a supportive learning community and developing self-awareness and self-management.